 Trunks for my Junk

-I have had four very conveniently-sized plastic storage crates in my posession for about 25 years, but I was never able to find them again since the year I bought them, so never had enough (I need about 8 to store all my stuff).
+I have had four very conveniently-sized plastic storage crates in my possession for about 30 years, having carted them between homes, and even half way across the world and back once.
+But I was never able to find them again since the year I bought them, so never had enough (I need about 8 to store all my stuff).
 And now the plastic is starting to degrade and one has already developed a split in the lid, and another has lost a latch somewhere along its travels, so I guess it is time to make some new ones.

 I am using 17mm form-ply as I have enough suitably-sized off-cuts of this lying about to make at least two trunks.
 They are designed to be stackable, with Teflon™ (PTFE) feet arranged somewhat like (up-side-down) Lego™ blocks (or even more like Modulo™, since they are based on 1:1:1 proportioned cubes), though only for stacking-alignment: they won't actually lock together tightly like Lego™/Modulo™ bricks!